A Beginner’s Guide to Points of Interest

 Get data for any location

-Humans are mobile creatures and a lot can be understood by how and where people migrate.
-Modern business relies on smart data to create market insight.
+Humans are mobile creatures and a lot can be understood by tracking how and where people migrate.
+Additionally, modern business relies on smart data to create market insight.
 Capturing the right information leads to better decision making, more efficient workflows, and higher rates of customer engagement.

 Data-driven organizations are 23 times more likely to acquire customers.
-This starts with looking at behavioral trends like location data; specifically, points of interest.
+This starts with looking at behavioral trends like location data — specifically, points of interest (POI).

 What are Points of Interest?